What is influenza (flu)?

 The goal of treatment for the flu is to help prevent or decrease the severity of symptoms.
 Treatment may include:

-- Bed rest and more fluids
+- Rest.
+Bed rest and increased intake of fluids.

 Talk with your healthcare provider for more information.